Starting with R

 Keywords

-R, Rstudio, lme4, lmer, easystats, tidyverse, experimental psychology, tutorial, installation, DevStart, developmental science
+R, Positron, lme4, lmer, easystats, tidyverse, experimental psychology, tutorial, installation, DevStart, developmental science

 R is THE BEST programming language for statistics.
 We are ready to fight you on this!